Methodology

 ## Constructive framing

 A low score is a snapshot, not a verdict.
-Each failing check on a per-tool page links to the principle page that defines
+Each failing audit on a per-tool page links to the principle page that defines

 the requirement and the fix guidance.
 The leaderboard exists to make the standard concrete, not to shame tool authors